4. House Insurance Claims in France

 The insurance company is required to provide at least partial compensation within two months of submission of the estimate of works, or the declaration of the natural disaster, if this occurs after you submitted the estimate for remedial works.

-The policy will also only cover the direct consequences of the natural disaster, so the costs, for instance, of temporary accommodation will not be covered by the clause.
-Similarly, if you only have third party cover on your car, it will not be covered damage caused by a natural disaster.
-Garden produce and plants are not normally covered.
+If you only have third party cover on your car, it will not be covered damage caused by a natural disaster.

 You might be interested to read our Guide to Risk Prevention Plans in France,, as these plans will inform you about the risks in your area, and the constraints on construction.